Martin Greenfield: Early life

-Greenfield was born on August 9, 1928 to a Jewish family in Pavlovo, a small village located in Carpathian Ruthenia, on the southeastern tip of Slovakia in what is now Ukraine.

-At age 14, Greenfield was rounded up along with his father, mother, two sisters, brother and grandparents.
-All were transported to Auschwitz concentration camp., where his two sisters, infant brother and grandparents were immediately sent to the gas chamber, followed shortly after by his mother, who was unable to let go of her baby.
-With Greenfield and his father being the only ones left, they opted to separate as Greenfield's father posited that they would both have a better chance of survival apart.
+Greenfield was born on August 9, 1928, to a Jewish family in Pavlovo, a small village located in Carpathian Ruthenia, on the southeastern tip of Czechoslovakia in what is now Ukraine.
+At age 14, Greenfield was rounded up along with his father, mother, two sisters, brother, and grandparents.
+All were transported to Auschwitz concentration camp, where his two sisters, infant brother, and grandparents were immediately sent to the gas chamber, followed shortly after by his mother, who was unable to let go of her baby.
+Greenfield's father died shortly before Auschwitz was liberated by Soviet soldiers in January 1945, leaving him the only member of his family to survive the war.

 During his time in Auschwitz, Greenfield learned the power behind clothing.
 After being beaten for accidentally ripping a Nazi's shirt, he stole it, repaired it, and wore it underneath his uniform all throughout his time in the camp.
-Wearing the shirt made him realize that clothes possess power, this became an inspiration to Martin and helped him survive the Holocaust.
+Wearing the shirt made him realize that clothes possess power; this became an inspiration to Martin and helped him survive the Holocaust.
 This experience was a contributing factor to how he became one of the most successful and famous men's tailors of America.

 Near the end of World War II, Greenfield was moved along with other Auschwitz prisoners to the Buchenwald concentration camp.
 In April 1945, the American army stormed the camp, and liberated its prisoners.
-As the troops passed through the camp, Greenfield stopped a young rabbi who was serving as a U.S. Army chaplain and asked him, "where was God?".
+As the troops passed through the camp, Greenfield stopped a young rabbi who was serving as a U.S. Army chaplain and asked him, "where was God?"
 The rabbi, Herschel Schacter, later told Greenfield that he had never forgotten the question.
-Later, General Dwight D. Eisenhower arrived to supervise the liberation, and Greenfield shook his hand; coincidentally, standing next to Greenfield at the time was Elie Wiesel, who would later become famous writing about his time in the concentration camps.
+When General Dwight D. Eisenhower arrived to supervise the liberation Greenfield shook his hand; coincidentally, standing next to Greenfield at the time was Elie Wiesel, who would later become famous writing about his time in the concentration camps.

 Soon after the liberation, Greenfield and another teenage survivor set out to kill the wife of the mayor, who had previously had Greenfield beaten for trying to eat food intended for her pet rabbits.
 When they found her, she was carrying her newborn baby, and Greenfield relented; he has described that moment as when he "became human again".

 Greenfield spent the next two years in Europe, looking for his remaining immediate family, unaware that they had all been killed.
 His father was killed one week before his camp was liberated.
-In 1947, at the age of 19, he boarded a ship to the United States, and stayed with wealthy relatives in Baltimore.
+In 1947, at age 19, he boarded a ship to the United States, and stayed with wealthy relatives in Baltimore.
 Soon afterward, he moved to New York City, where an aunt of his lived.